basho/riak_test/README.md

 This script is for the lazy.
 It performs all of the setup steps described in the other scripts, including installing the current "master" branch from Github into "current".
-The releases will be built in `/tmp/rt-builds` and installed into `/tmp/rt`.
+The releases will be built in you current working directory, so create an empty one in a place you'd like to store these builds for posterity, so that you don't have to rebuild them if your installation path (`/tmp/rt` by the way this script installs it) gets into a bad state, or deleted as tmpfs things tend to get during reboot.

+If you do want to restore your `/tmp/rt` folder to factory condition, see `rtdev-setup-releases.sh` and if you want to change the current riak under test, see `rtdev-current.sh`.

 ### rtdev-build-releases.sh